KDE/kitemmodels/README.md

   models
 * KNumberModel - Creates a model of entries from N to M with rows at a given interval
 * KRearrangeColumnsProxyModel - Can reorder and hide columns from the source model
+* KRoleNamesModel - Map between roles and role names of another model, or access them as a list model
 * KSelectionProxyModel - A Proxy Model which presents a subset of its source model to observers